Author: Joe Kizlauskas

 Betting Exchange: As we said earlier, you will need to become familiar with betting exchanges in order to fully hit the potential that matched betting has for punters like yourself.

 Rather than a traditional bookmaker, where an individual simply takes a price offered by the bookmaker, you can place a bet at whatever price you like.

-However, there is a catch in that someone on the exchange must be willing to match your bet and lay it at the price you wanted to back.
+However, there is a catch in that someone on the betting exchange must be willing to match your bet and lay it at the price you wanted to back.
 With both backing and laying available to punters available on the exchanges, how do they make their money?

-Well, as a traditional bookie wants you to lose, an exchange doesn’t mind at all as they simply take a commission cut from the winning punter be that the individual who either backed or layed.
+Well, as a traditional bookie wants you to lose, an exchange doesn’t mind at all as they simply take a commission cut from the winning punter be that the individual who either backed or laid.